mui/mui-x/docs/src/pages/components/data-grid/sorting/sorting.md

 ## Single and multi-sorting

-> ⚠️ The `DataGrid` can only sort the rows according to one criterion at the time.
+> ⚠️ The `DataGrid` can only sort the rows according to one criterion at a time.
 >
 > To use multi-sorting, you need to upgrade to the [Pro plan](https://mui.com/store/items/material-ui-pro/)